Curious about resource leveling and wondering how to do it?

 While they’re extremely powerful, they’re also super fun to use.

-Here’re some things ClickUp’s Gantt chart can do for you:
+Here’re some things ClickUp’s Gantt chart software can do for you:

 - Automatically readjust Task Dependencies after you reschedule any task